hmfaysal/hmfaysal-omega-theme/_posts/2015-02-24-ECommonsStrategy.md

 Many of the areas of development touched on require **actual research** in their field.
 The prospect of developing research infrastructure that is both friendly and to the communities that it serves, as well as conducive to inward-looking research that improves and extends it is very appealing.
 There is a very wide range of topics in e-Science which could immediately be tackled - reproducible research workflows, resilient computing, semantic enrichment of research data sets, machine data mining, multiscale middleware... the list is endless.
 The point, however, is that this research can ***only be conducted with access to an e-Infrastructure at scale***.
 Taken together with the focus on Openness and the approximation that "Everything = code", "the project formerly known as SAGrid" stands to provide a fertile environment for innovation, improving both itself and the communities which it serves.
 "Itself" here  refers both to the pillars of cyberinfrastructure which it cuts across, as well as the wider constituency of resource providers.

-# Conclusions and future work.
+# Conclusions and future work

 NICIS recognises that there is a need for a cross-cutting activity to enhance and fully enable researchers using cyberinfrastructure.
 In my view this strategy should rest, as SAGrid initially did, on the desire, needs and efforts of a committed community of contributors: universities, research laboratories and large research groups.
 By adopting a paradigm of **constituency** - shared ownership and community-developed services and tools, based on **open standards** - the system could be sustainable.
 Relevant directed interventions at scale by a central funding agency[^EUorDST] could help ensure that the development of a commons is more attractive than the development of individual, isolated systems.
 New tools and methodologies are speeding up the deployment and increasing the range of services that can be realistically offered.
 Enabling this acceleration is Open Source software, and the rise of DevOps culture which allows good collaborative software development methodologies to be applied to infrastructure services themselves.
 Recognising the importance of these hitherto "hidden" technical experts and allowing them to bridge the scientific and technical communities they serve can bring great benefit to both.